artefactory-fr/amf-training-llm-eng/README.md

 3. Set up environment variables:
    - Create a `.env` file in the root directory.
-   - Fill the following variables with your Azure OpenAI credentials (as described in `.env.example`)
+   - Fill the following variables just as described in `.env.example`.
+See previous prerequisites for more details.
+     - Azure credentials for LLM and embeddings models.
+     - LLAMA_PARSE_API_KEY for LlamaParse.
+     - Langfuse credentials for for your langfuse instance

 ---